opensistemas-hub/osbrain/docs/source/basic_patterns.rst

 connected with each other and share some information using message passing.

-In this first example, we will create two agents: *Alice* and *Bob*, and we will make alice send messages to *Bob* using a simple push-pull communication pattern.
+In this first example, we will create two agents: *Alice* and *Bob*, and we will make *Alice* send messages to *Bob* using a simple push-pull communication pattern.

 .. literalinclude:: ../../examples/push_pull.py